sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-lists/README.md

 # HTML: Lists

-How do we represent lists and collections semantically in HTML?
+How do you represent lists and collections semantically in HTML?

 ## List Syntax